c-sh0/santacruz/scripts/README.md

 ```

 ## santasearch.py
 A simple script to retrieve tool output data from Elasticsearch.
-Useful for reporting and/or importing data into other tools.
+Useful for reporting and/or parsing the output for use with other tools.
 This script reads a configuration file  for elasticsearch as well as any nessesary json queries for stored tool data.
 See: `conf/santacruz.yml`
 ```yaml
 usage: santasearch.py [-h] -c  [-a] [-l] [-o] [-t] [-s] [-e] [-v] optional arguments: